Christchurch attacker charged with terrorism

 WELLINGTON: The man accused of shooting dead 51 Muslim worshippers in the Christchurch mosque attacks was formally charged with terrorism for the first time on Tuesday (May 21), New Zealand police said.

-In addition to the terror charge, Brenton Tarrant also faces 51 charges of murder and 40 of attempted murder over the Mar 15 attacks.
+In addition to the terror charge, Brenton Tarrant also faces 51 charges of murder and 40 of attempted murder over the Mar 15 attacks that rocked the South Pacific nation.

 "The charge will allege that a terrorist act was carried out in Christchurch," police said in a statement.

-New Zealand Prime Minister Jacinda Ardern has characterised the mosque killings a well-planned "terrorist attack" since the day Tarrant, a self-described white supremacist, allegedly carried them out.
+New Zealand Prime Minister Jacinda Ardern has characterised the mosque killings as "a well-planned terrorist attack" since the day Tarrant, a self-described white supremacist, allegedly carried them out.

 But until now the charges against him were less expansive, as New Zealand's Terrorism Suppression Act was only introduced in 2002 and is untested in the courts.

-Police said the decision to lay the terror charge was made after consultations with prosecutors and government legal experts.
+Police said the decision to lay the terror charge more than two months after the attack was made following consultation with prosecutors and government legal experts.

-Tarrant, a 28-year-old Australian, is currently in a high security prison undergoing tests to determine if he is mentally fit to stand trial.
+Tarrant, a 28-year-old Australian, is currently in a high-security prison undergoing tests to determine if he is mentally fit to stand trial for the worst massacre in modern New Zealand history.

+Images of the accused appearing in court in March have been blurred by court order.
+While the judge allowed the media to take photos and make video recordings, he ordered that Tarrant's face be obscured to protect his right to a fair trial.

 Police said they had met survivors and victims' families Tuesday to explain the additional charges.